Highlights: RBI cuts repo rate by 40 bps; extends loan moratorium till August

 India

-New Delhi, May 22: Reserve Bank of India Governor Shaktikanta Das while addressing a press conference on Friday said that the Monetary Policy Committee, in an unscheduled meeting, cut policy repo rate by 40 basis points to 4.0%.
-The RBI has also extended the three month loan moratorium by another three months till August 31.
+New Delhi, May 22: Reserve Bank of India Governor Shaktikanta Das while addressing a press conference on Friday said that the Monetary Policy Committee, in an unscheduled meeting, cut policy repo rate by 40 basis points to 4.0 per cent.
+The RBI has also extended the three-month loan moratorium by another three months till August 31.

 Here are the highlights: